How to Rephrase a Sentence? Guide with Tips and Examples

 Here is an illustrative example of a music recommendation system.

-The original phrase from the source: “In this regard, the calibrated recommendation systems have attracted attention as a means of ensuring a degree of fairness.”
+“In this regard, the calibrated recommendation systems have attracted attention as a means of ensuring a degree of fairness.”

 Rewriting (What on Earth does the author mean?)